vrraj/chat-with-rag/README.md

 </p>

 ## 📦 Batch Ingestion

+> **Note:** Changing the embedding model requires re-embedding and rebuilding the vector index.
+See **TECHNICAL_OVERVIEW.md** for the recommended re-ingestion workflow.

 The system supports batch processing of multiple documents (PDFs, web pages, MediaWiki) with the following directory structure and requirements: